Adidas’ Rose-Embroidered Slip-Ons Are A Sleek Twist on Skateboarding Shoes

 Along with Smith’s new sneaker, Adidas Skateboarding also released today the Matchcourt High RX2 — a performance sneaker inspired by the brand’s iconic Top Ten basketball shoes that debuted in 1979.

-The high-tops maintain the classic Top Ten silhouette and colorways, but have been re-engineered for skateboarding.
-Design details include a full grain leather upper, a rubber toe cap and vulcanized outsole.
+The high-tops maintain the classic Top Ten silhouette and colorways but have been re-engineered for skateboarding.
+Design details include a full-grain leather upper, a rubber toe cap and vulcanized outsole.

 They’re available for $90 at select retailers and on adidas.com/skateboarding.